Engineer-Led Linux & cPanel OperationsDallas InfrastructureWorldwide Support

 Unexpected load spikes, outbound mail growth, or unknown processes can be signs of compromise and should be reviewed quickly.

 Yes.
-Cleanup may involve isolating or reviewing compromised accounts, affected domains, and suspicious account-level activity.
+Cleanup may involve isolating or reviewing compromised accounts, affected domains, credentials, scripts, mailboxes, cron jobs, and suspicious account-level activity.

 No responsible provider should promise that.
 Cleanup addresses the current incident.
 Long-term risk reduction depends on stronger hardening, monitoring, update discipline, and ongoing management.